 This Code of Conduct establishes minimum standards of acceptable conduct.
 Accordingly, volunteer leaders shall comply with the following:

 The NSCA will follow these Disciplinary Procedures to determine violations of the NSCA Professional Code of Ethics or Volunteer Leader Code of Conduct, and impose sanctions as appropriate.

 Complaints may be submitted by any individual against any Professional or Volunteer Leader.
-The NSCA will not accept anonymous Complaints.
+The NSCA will not address anonymous Complaints nor Complaints involving incidents more than three (3) years old.
 Staff or Volunteer Leaders of the NSCA also may initiate a Complaint if one becomes aware of a potential violation through any means such as the media, anti-doping agencies, SafeSport agencies, or the courts.

 The Executive Director shall promptly forward all Complaints to the Ethics Committee.

 Complaints may be dropped or dismissed by the Ethics Committee at any time for insufficient information, or lack of jurisdiction over the individual or the subject matter.